AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md

 &#42;If you need to find out what plan or license type you have, contact your Workfront administrator.

-## View and manage a group’s details {#view-and-manage-a-group-s-details}
+## View and manage a group’s details

 1. Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.
 1. Click **Groups**.

-   In the list of groups that displays, group administrators can see the groups they manage, as well as any subgroups of those groups.
+   In the list that displays, you can see the groups you manage, along with any subgroups they have.
 Adobe Workfront administrators can see all groups.

 1. Click the name of the top-level group that you want to edit.
+1. If you want to deactivate or reactivate the group,
 1. In the box that displays, make any of the following changes:

    <table cellspacing="0">